-The Local Authority in its capacity as the Enforcing Authority has the responsibilities for enforcing Health and Safety in relation to Council premises.
+The Local Authority in its capacities as Enforcing Authority, Landowner and Occupier has responsibilities for enforcing Health and Safety in relation to Council premises.
 A number of pieces of legislation place duties on the Council to ensure the safety of others on open water.